marczz/mzlinux_pages/network/p2p.md

     -   [Comparison of Gnutella software ](https://en.wikipedia.org/wiki/Gnutella#Software)
 -   [MLDonkey](http://mldonkey.sourceforge.net/) is a multiprotocol
-    p2p client and server written in Ocaml, it can access EDonkey (edonkey2000 _ED2K_, overnet, Kademlia, emule),
-    BitTorrent,  DC++, Gnutella 1/2.
+    p2p client and server written in Ocaml, it can access EDonkey (edonkey2000 _ED2K_, overnet, Kademlia, emule), BitTorrent, DC++, Gnutella 1/2.
 The server can be remote controled by telnet, WEB browser or GTK+ interface.
 It is available in Debian.
 -   {{< wp "OneSwarm" >}} is a privacy-preserving P2P client developed at the
     University of Washington.
-It is written in java, and is based on Azureus (Vuze) BitTorrent client, it keeps compatibility with traditional BitTorrent clients, but is aimed at using {{< wp "F2F" >}}
-    network in order that your data is shared with friends, shared with some friends but not others, and so forth.
+It is written in java, and is based on {{< iref "#vuze" "Azureus (Vuze) BitTorrent client" >}}, it keeps compatibility with traditional BitTorrent clients, but is aimed at using {{< wp "F2F" >}} network in order that your data is shared with friends, shared with some friends but not others, and so forth.
 OneSwarm download are available for Linux, Windoze and Mac OS X.
     _Developpement of OneSwarm stopped in 2012_
     -   [OneSwarm Home](http://www.oneswarm.org/).
     -   [GitHub OneSwarm](https://github.com/CSEMike/OneSwarm)